codingfriend1/Feathers-Vue/README.md

     npm run dev
     ```

+Visit `localhost:3030`

 In production run

       npm run build
       npm start

+6. For android testing, run

+    ```
+    cordova build android
+    ```

+7. Send the .apk file from `platforms/android/build/outputs/apk/android-debug.apk` to your phone and install it.

+8. Make sure the development server is running on your laptop under the correct ip name or hosting.

 If you want emails to work using gmail add the following environment variables
   ```